onfido/onfido-sdk-ui/README.md

   ### document

   This is the identity document capture step.
 Users will be asked to select the document type and to provide images of their selected document.
+For driving licence and national ID card types, the user will be able to see and select the supported countries.
 They will also have a chance to check the quality of the image(s) before confirming.

   The custom options are: